 They merely started behaving in a new way.
 The others saw it and eventually began to change their behavior.
 Eventually, the whole group’s behavior was fundamentally changed.

-This story illustrates one of the most significant things I’ve come to understand about leadership.
+This story illustrates one of the most significant things I’ve learned about leadership.
 John Maxwell says, “Leadership is influence.”
 I couldn’t agree more.
 But, “how” does an effective leader influence the team?
 Do they write a bunch of policies, stand up in the front of the room and tell everyone what they must do, or conduct a series of one-on-one meetings with everyone on the team?

 While these are all important ways to get the point across and get people bought into a new decision or policy change, they are not the most important.
 An effective leader must actually “do” what they are asking of others.
 They must consistently behave in the new way.